Hike at a Glance

 The summit itself is marked by communication equipment and a fire tower, but the true reward lies in the breathtaking views.
 Gaze out towards Canberra to the northeast and marvel at the vast Bimberi Wilderness stretching westward.

-Remember, proper preparation is key before embarking on this challenging hike.
+Remember, proper preparation is key before heading out on this challenging hike.
 Visit the Namadgi National Park Visitors Centre for the latest track conditions, weather updates, and detailed maps to ensure a safe and enjoyable adventure.

 Map and GPX file